Written by: Olivera Tolimir

 So, you’ve decided to learn Serbian.
 Congratulations!
 Whatever your reasons are, you’re at the beginning of an exciting journey!
 But what do you know about the language you’re starting to learn?
 Where’s it spoken?
 How many people use it?
 What language family does it belong to?
 Is it difficult?
 We’re here to help you find answers to all of these questions and more!

-Serbian belongs to a Slavic language family.
+Serbian belongs to the Slavic language family.
 Slavic (or Slavonic) languages originate from the Indo-European language.
 The Indo-European language family is divided into more language families, such as Romanic, Germanic, Hellenic, Balto-Slavic, Indo-Iranian, etc. As you can see, Slavonic languages are considered most related to the Baltic ones.

 Slavic languages are divided into three groups: South, East, and West Slavic languages.
 Serbian belongs to the South group, as well as the Croatian, Bosnian, Montenegrin, Slovene, Bulgarian, Macedonian, and Old Church Slavonic.
 The first five belong to the Western South Slavic languages, while the Bulgarian, Macedonian, and Old Church Slavonic belong to the Eastern South Slavic languages.
 The Old Church Slavonic is today used only in church during the liturgy.